nicovandenhooff/personal-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Machine Learning
+- Machine learning
-- Deep Learning
+- Deep learning
-- Computer Vision
+- Computer vision

 # Education to show in About widget
 education: